abdullah1908/www-chapter-islamabad/index.md

 ## Chapter News

-Visit this page back for an update or our social media pages to be updated on our schedule.
+Visit this page or our social media pages to be updated on our schedule.

 ### Meetings/Sessions